 Is a science-art collaboration between a visual artist/electron microscopist, an ethnobotanist and a landscape architect.
 The project revolves around plant physiology, ethnobotany, climate research and ecosystem restoration.
-The aim is a touring photographic (micrographic) exhibition and a book on the topic of plant physiology, ethnobotany and climate research.
+The aim is a touring photographic (micrographic) exhibition, a book and an avenue for cross disciplinary conversation about these important topics.

 Right now we are in the field!
 On the slope of a volcano in the Big Island of Hawaii.
 We are working with the plants and the landscape, collecting samples and ethnobotanical stories, as well as getting a feel for the ecosystems where the selected specimen plants thrive.
 Whilst here on the island we are publishing updates, research articles, photos and videos from our work in the field.
 Welcome to jump on board and follow our journey by subscribing to our field work journal below!